Nutritional Benefits of Cabbage With Recipes

 Cabbage is nutrient-packed and low in calories; it has high content levels of calcium, iron, iodine, potassium, sulfur, and phosphorus.
 In the vitamins department, it is loaded with vitamins A, B1, B2, B6, C, E, K and folic acid.

-It is a rich source of a number of phytonutrients that help boost defense mechanisms, block the reaction of cancer-causing substances, detoxifies and eliminates harmful toxins and hormones, and stimulates production of antibodies to fight cancer.
+It is a rich source of a number of phytonutrients that help boost defense mechanisms, block the reaction of cancer-causing substances, detoxifies and eliminates harmful toxins and hormones, and stimulates the production of antibodies to fight cancer.

 Members of the calciferous family are rich in anti-oxidants and are in the first line of defense against cancer.
 Cabbage is one of the vegetables that are highly promoted by the American Cancer Society.